 - You need to share what you have with others.

-Call on turkey as a spirit guide when
+Call on Wren as a spirit guide when

 - You need to sacrifice so as to achieve greater things.